Child Benefit and Guardian's Allowance: Policy changes

 You can find the current and past child benefits rates in our ‘how much can your client get’ section.

 The cost and savings of this now obsolete proposal can be found in the Comprehensive Spending Review 2010 policy costings document.
 The House of Commons library produced a useful briefing paper Child benefit for higher rate tax payers which outlined the history of child benefit and the potential impacts of this change.
+The Government expects that the number of individuals subject to Self-Assessment will increase by up to 500,000 as a result of the measure.

 A number of problems and issues were raised with the proposal, including: